 Proving 40 quarters of work history

-DTA can also get information about work history through the SSA Quarters of Coverage History System (QCHS).
-QCHS records do not include work quarters of a spouse or parent that is not a DTA client.
-DTA can also request from SSA the work records of a spouse or parent if you are able to provide enough information to identify that person.
+DTA can also get information about an individual's work history through the SSA Quarters of Coverage History System (QCHS).
 If you think your spouse (or parent before you turned 18) may have work history, be sure to tell DTA so they can inquire about this person’s work history as well.
-DTA should send the Social Security Administration a “Request for Quarters of Coverage History Based on Relationship” (SSA-513 Form).
+DTA should send the Social Security Administration a request for quarters of work history coverage.

-DTA should issue you SNAP benefits for up to 6 months if you need time to verify work history or while DTA is waiting on a response from SSA.
+DTA should issue you SNAP benefits for up to 6 months if you need time to verify work history or while DTA is waiting on a response from SSA response.
 106 C.M.R. § 362.220(B).